KoichiHirahata/GraphicRenamer/README.md

 To view stored files, please use [PtGraViewer](https://github.com/KoichiHirahata/PtGraViewer).

 ##Requirements
-Windows XP or later.
+Windows 7 or later.
-.NET Flamework 4.0
+.NET Flamework 4.5.2 or later

 ##Usage
 Fill in patient's ID, then drag-and-drop files into the right side of the window.